 Skip to Content

 Are you planning a visit to the Peak District with kids?
-Whether you’re looking for family walks, traffic-free bike rides, pubs with playgrounds, family campsites, or the best paddling spots, everything you need to know about your family visit to the UK’s oldest National Park can be found here.
+Whether you’re looking for family walks, traffic-free bike rides, pubs with playgrounds, family campsites, or the best paddling spots, everything you need to know about your family visit to the UK’s oldest National Park can be found on the Peak District Kids website.
+And if you do still have a questions, then someone in the lovely Peak District Kids Facebook Group will be able to help you.

 Easter in the Peak District